 talks 80% of the time.

 - Politely probe the candidate for information by asking

 open-ended questions that will provide insight into the candidate's

 - Ask structured questions that will require some thought on the part of the candidate.

 - Listen carefully to the candidate's answers.
 If they do not provide you with specific results, probe until they do.

 - Explain the selection process to the candidate.
-Offer realistic time frames and stick to your word!
+Offer realistic time frames and stick to your word with timely follow up.

-Most of these subjects relate directly to federal and state employment laws.
-Legislation covering equal employment opportunity is extensive and complex.
+employment laws.
+Legislation covering equal employment opportunity is